Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/s/SZ/README.md

     application that actually need libsci

-### Version 2.1.12.5 for CPE 23.09
+### Trying 2.1.12.5 for CPE 23.09

--   Trivial port of the 2.1.12 EasyConfig as it is just a bugfix release.
+-   Did not work: the bin/sz binary was not built, so reverted to plain 2.1.12.